 - What are some ways space is used in art?

 If you enjoyed this lesson, be sure to check out another one in this series.

-Good Design Principle: Space — You are here
+Principles of Good Design: Space — You are here.

 Thanks for reading this art lesson!